duckdb/duckdb-web/_posts/2024-03-01-sql-gymnastics.md

 What is the craziest thing you have built with SQL?
 We want to hear about it!
 Tag [DuckDB on X](https://twitter.com/duckdb) (the site formerly known as Twitter) or [LinkedIn](https://www.linkedin.com/company/duckdb/mycompany/), and join the [DuckDB Discord community](https://discord.duckdb.org/).
-Please also post your most helpful queries on [DuckDB Snippets](https://duckdbsnippets.com/) to share with the community!

 <!--more-->